department-of-veterans-affairs/vets-website/_disability/5-special-claims-hospitalization.md

 Yes, if:

 - You were hospitalized for more than 21 days in a VA hospital or other approved hospital for a service-connected disability, or
-- You were under hospital observation for more than 21 days at VA expense for a service-connected disability
+- You were under hospital observation for more than 21 days at VA expense for a service-connected disability.

 #### Who is covered